Graham Surname Meaning, History & Origin

-Graham Surname Genealogy
+Graham Surname Meaning

 Early spellings of the name were Graym and Grame.
 It was first written as Graham in the Cambuskenneth charters in 1361.
 Spellings like Graeme did persist.
 The “h” in Graham often stayed silent.

 - Clan Graham Society.
 The Graham clan website.

 - Border Ballads.
 William Graham the poacher.

 - History of the Grahams of Ireland.